 The council also examined the Obama administration’s ‘‘European Phased Adaptive Approach’’ that revised a Bush administration plan to place missile interceptors in Poland and radar in the Czech Republic as a hedge against Iranian intercontinental ballistic missiles.

 The group praised the Pentagon’s Missile Defense Agency, as well as the Army and Navy, for appearing to be ‘‘on the right track’’ developing mobile ground and sea-based programs such as the Lockheed Martin Corp.
-(LMT) and Raytheon Aegis, Thaad and advanced Patriot systems to protect deployed U.S. troops and allies overseas or in combat zones.
+(LMT:US) and Raytheon Aegis, Thaad and advanced Patriot systems to protect deployed U.S. troops and allies overseas or in combat zones.

 Developed and deployed with limited objectives such as ‘‘dealing with an early generation North Korean threat of very limited numbers and capability,’’ the U.S.-based system has shortcomings that limit its effectiveness against ‘‘even modestly improved’’ North Korean missiles and potential Iranian weapons, the council said.

 The U.S.-based system could be modified at an ‘‘affordable cost’’ and in time to blunt potential North Korean and Iranian missile improvements, the report found, citing the Missile Defense Agency’s prior development programs as laying the groundwork.

 The council recommended replacing the current Raytheon warheads with a ‘‘heavier, more capable’’ version that has improved on-board sensors.
 The most advanced Raytheon warheads cost about $39 million apiece, according to the report.